What is Hydrogenated Water and Is It Good For You?

 Hydrogenated water, or hydrogen water, is regular water (H2O) that has had hydrogen gas added to it.

-This guide will look in detail at hydrogen water, including what it is, its health benefits, and its potential risks, helping you to decide whether you should drink hydrogenated water.
+This guide will look in detail at hydrogen water, including what it is, its potential health benefits, and potential risks, helping you to decide whether you should drink hydrogenated water.

 💦 What is Hydrogen Water?

-Water already contains molecular hydrogen (there are two hydrogen atoms for every one oxygen atom).
-However, some health companies add extra hydrogen to their water products because they believe this offers additional benefits.
+Water already contains molecular hydrogen (two hydrogen atoms for every one oxygen atom).
+However, some health companies add extra hydrogen to their water products because of the reported additional benefits.

 The theory is that hydrogen bound to oxygen can’t be absorbed by the body as well as hydrogen on its own.
-The “free” hydrogen atoms that are added to hydrogenated water are more easily absorbed, making them more beneficial.
+The “free” hydrogen atoms added to hydrogenated water are reportedly more easily absorbed, making them more beneficial.

-🩺 Are There Any Health Benefits of Hydrogen Water?
+🩺 Are There Health Benefits of Hydrogen Water?

-There are several health benefits of hydrogen water.
+In this section, we will review the reported health benefits of hydrogen water.
 However, these health benefits are based on limited research.
-I’ll be sharing applicable sources for the benefits below.

-The biggest cause of oxidative stress is free radicals.
+The biggest cause of oxidative stress is free radicals AKA reactive oxygen species.

-Free radicals cause cell damage, leading to inflammation and disease.
+Free radicals, cause cell damage, leading to oxidative stress, inflammation and disease.
 Free radicals can also speed up the skin aging process.
-Molecular hydrogen, which can be found in hydrogen water, can fight free radicals and prevent the cells in the body from being damaged by oxidative stress.
+Molecular hydrogen, which can be found in hydrogen water, can fight free radicals and reduce oxidative stress.

 One study by Medical Gas Research, lasting eight weeks, looked at the effects of drinking hydrogenated water in people receiving radiation therapy for liver cancer.
 In the study, half the participants were drinking hydrogen-rich water every day.

-The study found that the participants who had drunk the water containing extra hydrogen gas had more antioxidant activity and reduced oxidative stress compared to the people who hadn’t consumed the extra hydrogen in their water.
+The study found that the participants who had drunk the water containing extra hydrogen gas had more antioxidant activity and reduced oxidative stress compared to those that drank regular water.

 This evidence is based on only one study, and more research is needed for us to understand exactly how hydrogen water can affect oxidative stress.